myrrlyn/apocrypha.es/priv/archive/1ja6nm.md

-Tamriel are still more familiar with the Thalmor and their predecessors, and as such still regard the Altmer as being arrogant.Their pantheon is vast, and includes the eight divines also worshipped by the Imperials, alongside other Et’Ada, mostly related to magic (i.e. Magnus, Syrabane).
-Because of their Et’Ada heritage, they deeply hate Lorkhan, who they take responsible for making them mortal, along with any men-made additions to the different religions, most notably the Cyro-Nordic god-hero Talos (it is rumoured that the ban on the
+Tamriel are still more familiar with the Thalmor and their predecessors, and as such still regard the Altmer as being arrogant.Their pantheon is vast, and includes the eight divines also worshipped by the Imperials, alongside other et’Ada, mostly related to magic (i.e. Magnus, Syrabane).
+Because of their et’Ada heritage, they deeply hate Lorkhan, who they take responsible for making them mortal, along with any men-made additions to the different religions, most notably the Cyro-Nordic god-hero Talos (it is rumoured that the ban on the